This short-term transfer trick makes your Amex Membership Rewards points more valuable

 Curious?
 It all starts with a generous bonus on points conversions to Marriott Bonvoy – a hotel loyalty program.

-Normally, Amex adopts a 3:2 rate on these transfers.
+Normally, Amex uses a 3:2 rate on these transfers.
 That is, three MR points equal two Marriott Points.
-But from now until 30 September 2022, these conversions come with a whopping 50% bonus.
+But from now until 31 August 2023, these conversions come with a solid 50% bonus.
 That pushes the total conversion rate to 3:3, or more clearly, 1:1.

 Sure, that’s handy if you were planning to book a hotel stay using points.
 But because Marriott Points can then be converted onwards into frequent flyer points, there’s an interesting twist.

 By transferring your Amex points to Marriott, and subsequently converting those Marriott points into frequent flyer points, your Amex points can take on a new life elsewhere.

 Under the normal 3:2 conversion rate from Amex to Bonvoy, this ‘Marriott detour’ wouldn’t usually make sense.
 But while the rate is 1:1, it’s almost as good as transferring points directly to Amex’s own airline partners.
 Here’s what you need to know about this short-time deal, and what you can do with those Amex points once they’ve appeared in your Marriott Bonvoy account.

 What’s the transfer bonus from Amex Membership Rewards to Marriott Bonvoy?

 With a 50% bonus on points conversions from Membership Rewards to Marriott Bonvoy until 31 August 2023, there’s plenty of time to consider your options.

 This bonus effectively elevates the default 3:2 conversion rate to 1:1.
 Accordingly, transferring 60,000 Membership Rewards points to Marriott Bonvoy currently fetches 60,000 Marriott Bonvoy points.